nikodemus/foolang/docs/bibliography.md

 - 2005 - [The Implementation of Lua 5.0](https://www.lua.org/doc/jucs05.pdf) by
   Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes.
-  _While goals of Lua are radically different from Foolang, the careful matching of Lua's goals and implementation strategies is noteworthy._
+  _While goals of Lua are radically different from Foolang, the careful matching of Lua's goals and implementation strategies is noteworthy, as is the design of the virtual machine.__

 - 2008 - [The Fortress Language Specification](http://www.ccs.neu.edu/home/samth/fortress-spec.pdf) by
   various. _Foolang has quite different design criteria than Fortress, but